quattor/pan/panc-docs/source/obtaining/obtain-panc.rst

 Binary Distributions
 ====================

-Current binary packages (v10.1 and later) as well as the compiler documentation are available from the GitHub repository in a variety of formats.
+Current binary packages (v10.1 and later) are available from the GitHub repository in a variety of formats.

 ::